nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # UniLink User Guide

 UniLink is a desktop app that allows university students to manage their contacts.
-With Unilink, students can categorise their contacts into 'work' contacts and 'personal' contacts to better manage their lives!
+With UniLink, students can categorise their contacts into 'work' contacts and 'personal' contacts to better manage their lives!

 <!-- * Table of Contents -->